docker/docs/_vendor/github.com/compose-spec/compose-spec/build.md

-# The Compose Specification - Build support
+# Compose Build Specification

-{:.no_toc}
+> **Note:**
+>

-*Note:* Build is an optional part of the Compose specification.
+> Build is an optional part of the Compose Specification

-* ToC
-{:toc}

-## Introduction

-The Compose specification is a platform-neutral way to define multi-container applications.
-A Compose implementation which focuses on running an application on a local machine will obviously need to also support (re)building application from source.
-The Compose Build specification lets developers define the build process within a Compose file in a portable way.
+A Compose implementation which focuses on running an application on a local machine needs to also support (re)building the application from source.
+The Compose Build Specification lets you define the build process within a Compose file in a portable way.

 ## Definitions

-Compose Specification can be extended to support an optional `build` subsection on services.

-This section defines the build requirements for a service container image.
-Only a subset of Compose file services can be defined in such a `build` subsection, others may make use of the `image` attribute.
-When a `build` subsection is present for a service, it is valid for Compose to miss out the `image` attribute for the corresponding service, as Compose can build an image from source.
+Only a subset of Compose file services can be defined under a `build` subsection, others may make use of the `image` attribute.
+When a `build` subsection is present for a service, Compose ignores the `image` attribute for the corresponding service, as Compose can build an image from source.

 `build` can be either specified as a single string defining a context path, or as a detailed build definition.

 In the former case, the whole path is used as a Docker context to execute a Docker build, looking for a canonical `Dockerfile` at the root of the directory.
 The path can be absolute or relative.
-If it is relative, it must be resolved from the Compose file parent folder.
-If it is absolute, the path prevents the Compose file from being portable so Compose should warn the users accordingly.
+If it is relative, it is resolved from the Compose file's parent folder.
+If it is absolute, the path prevents the Compose file from being portable so Compose displays a warning.

 In the later case, build arguments can be specified, including an alternate `Dockerfile` location.
 The path can be absolute or relative.
-If it is relative, it must be resolved from the Compose file parent folder.
-If it is absolute, the path prevents the Compose file from being portable so Compose should warn the users accordingly.
+If it is relative, it is resolved from the Compose file's parent folder.
+If it is absolute, the path prevents the Compose file from being portable so Compose displays a warning..

 ## Consistency with `image`

 When a service definition includes both the `image` attribute and a `build` section, Compose can't guarantee a pulled image is strictly equivalent to building the same image from source.
-Without any explicit user directives, Compose with Build support must first try to pull the image, then build from source if the image was not found on registry.
+Without any explicit user directives, Compose with `build` support first tries to pull the image, then builds from source if the image is not found on registry.
 Compose may offer options to customize this behaviour by user request.

 ## Publishing built images

-Compose with Build support should offer an option to push built images to a registry.
-When doing so, it must not try to push service images without an `image` attribute.
-Compose should warn users about the missing `image` attribute which prevents images being pushed.
+Compose with `build` support offers an option to push built images to a registry.
+When doing so, it doesn't try to push service images without an `image` attribute.
+Compose warns you about the missing `image` attribute which prevents images being pushed.

 A Compose implementation may offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
 In such cases, the resulting Compose configuration is considered to have a valid `image`